-The Microscopy Service provides advice on experimental design, and applications and support for image data analysis to internal and external customers.
+The Microscopy and Imaging Facility provides advice on experimental design, and applications and support for image data analysis to internal and external customers.
 Training to use the Facility equipment is also provided to CRAG users.

 - Confocal microscopy

 - Laser microdissection

 - Widefield microscopy

 Additionally, CRAG users have access to a fully equipped Imaging Lab, covering form scientific photography to chemiluminiscence and measurement of photosynthetic efficiency.

 The TCS SP5 confocal II (Leica) allows tridimensional, spectral and time captures (xyztλ).
 It is equipped with six laser excitation lines and four simultaneous detection channels (two fluorescence and reflection PMT detectors, a HyD fluorescence detector and one for transmitted light).